saymrwulf/transformers/notes.md

-2018-04-16T23:12:00 - Minor doc updates: linking to article on quantization (transformers) 2018-06-04T03:10:00 - Implementing approach from a new paper read last night (transformers) 2018-06-04T17:16:00 - Quick fix, referencing a known issue from the official repo (transformers)
+2018-04-16T23:12:00 - Minor doc updates: linking to article on quantization (transformers) 2018-06-04T03:10:00 - Implementing approach from a new paper read last night (transformers) 2018-06-04T17:16:00 - Quick fix, referencing a known issue from the official repo (transformers) 2018-06-04T03:14:00 - Quick fix, referencing a known issue from the official repo (transformers)